Dallas-Fort Worth Service Areas | Cities I Serve

 How do I choose between Dallas and Fort Worth sides?

 Dallas suburbs (Plano, Frisco, McKinney) tend to be more urban, fast-growing, and corporate-focused.
 Fort Worth suburbs (Keller, Southlake, Flower Mound) offer more space, a slower pace, and Western heritage.
-Commute patterns matter too—if your job is in Dallas, live on the Dallas side; Fort Worth workers should stay west.
+Commute patterns matter too.
+If your job is in Dallas, live on the Dallas side; Fort Worth workers should stay west.
 Mid-Cities offers flexibility for both.

 Are there walkable neighborhoods in DFW?